nickjj/orats/README.md

 This was done to ensure each app you create has the correct ansible role version to go with it.
 However, if you installed ansible through apt or somewhere outside of your home directory then you will get permissions errors when it tries to download the roles.

-You can fix this by supplying `--sudo-password=foo` to the above command if you know ansible is installed outside of your home directory or you can just wait while the command runs and it will prompt you for your sudo password when it gets to that point because orats will attempt to use sudo only after it fails trying to install the roles without sudo.
+You can fix this by supplying `--sudo-password foo` to the above command if you know ansible is installed outside of your home directory or you can just wait while the command runs and it will prompt you for your sudo password when it gets to that point because orats will attempt to use sudo only after it fails trying to install the roles without sudo.

 If you don't care about the ansible at all you could add `--skip-extras` to not generate any ansible files.

 ##### Does your redis server use a password?

-If your redis server is configured to use a password then you must also pass in `--redis-password=foo`.
+If your redis server is configured to use a password then you must also pass in `--redis-password foo`.

 ##### What's with the directory structure?